State v. J.A. – First Degree Rape

-A web of highways an interstates criss-cross North Carolina, connecting major cities like Charlotte and Raleigh, Wilmington and Greensboro, as well as other areas throughout the state.
+A web of highways and interstates criss-cross North Carolina, connecting major cities like Charlotte and Raleigh, Wilmington and Greensboro, as well as other areas throughout the state.
 Both I-85 and I-77 pass right through Charlotte, creating thoroughfares for travelers up and down the East Coast.

-This area is also considered a High Intensity Drug Trafficking Area (HIDTA) and is targeted by local, state and federal authorities as a hub spot for the transport of illegal drugs in and out of North Carolina.
-Geographically-targeted policing often means that innocent people are swept up in a large net that was cast with the intent of stopping actual drug traffickers.
+This area is also considered a High-Intensity Drug Trafficking Area (HIDTA) and is targeted by local, state, and federal authorities as a hub spot for the transport of illegal drugs in and out of North Carolina.
+Geographically targeted policing often means that innocent people are swept up in a large net that was cast with the intent of stopping actual drug traffickers.
 It also means that those who may commit a drug offense will find themselves charged with trafficking when simple possession or possession with intent to sell or deliver was the appropriate charge.

-Manufacturing, selling, distributing, transporting or simply possessing a large quantity of a controlled substance can be prosecuted as a drug trafficking crime.
+Manufacturing, selling, distributing, transporting, or simply possessing a large quantity of a controlled substance can be prosecuted as a drug trafficking crime.
 In addition, if you are believed to be working with another person or people in doing any of these things, you may face charges of conspiracy to traffic drugs.

 Possession of the following minimum quantities of drugs will likely result in a drug trafficking charge:

 Drug trafficking in North Carolina is a felony drug offense and will trigger the application of mandatory minimum sentencing.
 If you are convicted of drug trafficking in North Carolina, you will spend time in prison, even if this is your first offense.
 The circumstances that lead to a drug trafficking charge or a conspiracy to traffic drugs can also lead to federal drug charges.
 Trafficking is a serious criminal offense.